mariahsager/webdev-final-project/README.md

 4. In a browser, visit `http://localhost:<port number>`.
 The port is likely to be `3000` or `8000`; it should specify in your terminal.

+### Troubleshooting

+#### Dependencies

+If, when following the above instructions for deployment, your terminal prompts you to install any dependencies, follow the instructions in the terminal.

+#### Issues with `vinyl.html`

+Should the vinyl page come up with an error such as "No vinyls found or error fetching collection", wait a few minutes and reload.

 ## Tutorials and resources used

 - [Discogs API and vinyl display](https://pixelswap.fr/entry/displaying-my-vinyl-collection-from-the-discogs-api/)